-PHIL 3376 (3).
+- PHIL 3376 (3).
 BIOETHICS.
-An examination of ethical questions arising within medical practice, medical research, and the life sciences.

-PHIL 3377 (3).
+An examination of ethical questions arising within medical practice, medical research, and the life sciences. - PHIL 3377 (3).
 ANIMAL RIGHTS.
-Examines the moral status of nonhuman animals, and its implications for the common use of animals as food and experimental subjects for humans.

-PHIL 3379 (3).
+Examines the moral status of nonhuman animals and its implications for the common use of animals as food and experimental subjects for humans. - PHIL 3379 (3).
 ENVIRONMENTAL ETHICS.
-A course exploring our ethical obligations concerning the natural world.
-Topical issues like climate change, endangered species, recycling, and the population explosion are covered from a variety of philosophical perspectives.

-PHIL 3380 (3).
+Explores society's ethical obligations concerning the natural world.
+Topical issues like climate change, endangered species, recycling, and the population explosion are covered from a variety of philosophical perspectives. - PHIL 3380 (3).
 ETHICAL THEORY.
-An examination of the more fundamental - and more abstract - questions in philosophical ethics.
+An examination of the more fundamental and more abstract - questions in philosophical ethics.
 Topics vary, but the following are representative.
-What is the Good Life: in what does human happiness or well-being consist?
+What is the good life: in what does human happiness or well-being consist?
 What is truly worth valuing: are pleasure, knowledge, and virtue valuable in themselves?
-What are the basic principles that determine or govern our moral rights and obligations?
+What are the basic principles that determine or govern moral rights and obligations?
 Are moral judgments descriptions of some features of the world, or are they merely expressions of approval and disapproval?
 If they are descriptions of the world, what features of it do they describe?
-How do we know whether an action is morally right or wrong?
-We will explore questions like these through a close and critical examination of classic and contemporary works in philosophical ethics.

-PHIL 3382 (3).
-TWENTIETH-CENTURY EUROPEAN PHILOSOPHY.
+How does one know whether an action is morally right or wrong?
+Students explore questions like these through a close and critical examination of classic and contemporary works in philosophical ethics. - PHIL 3382 (3).
+20TH-CENTURY EUROPEAN PHILOSOPHY.
 An examination of some methods and principles of European philosophies in the 20th century.
-Philosophical schools studied: phenomenology, existentialism, Neo-Kantianism, life-philosophy, hermeneutics, and Neo-Marxist critical theory.

-PHIL 3383 (3).
+Students study the following philosophical schools: phenomenology, existentialism, neo-Kantianism, life-philosophy, hermeneutics, and neo-Marxist critical theory. - PHIL 3383 (3).
 AMERICAN PHILOSOPHY.
 Historical development and contemporary themes in American philosophy.
-Varying emphasis may be placed on trends (e.g., pragmatism), historical figures (e.g., Dewey), or influential contemporary Figures (e.g., Quine).
+Varying emphasis may be placed on trends (e.g., pragmatism), historical figures (e.g., Dewey), or influential contemporary figures (e.g., Quine). - PHIL 4194 (1), INDEPENDENT STUDY AND RESEARCH. - PHIL 4381 (3).
+PHILOSOPHY IN THE IBERO-AMERICAN WORLD.
+A survey of Latin-American philosophy as it relates to the social and cultural development of Latin America.
+(SMU-in-Madrid only.) - PHIL 4393 (3).

-PHIL 4194 (1).
 INDEPENDENT STUDY AND RESEARCH.

-PHIL 4381 (3).
-PHILOSOPHY IN THE IBER-AMERICAN WORLD.
-A survey of Latin-American philosophy as it relates to the social and cultural development of Latin-America.
-(SMU-in-Madrid only.)

-PHIL 4393 (3), 4394 (3).
+Special topics to be selected by the student in consultation with the department, Prerequisites: Senior standing and departmental - PHIL 4394 (3).
 INDEPENDENT STUDY AND RESEARCH.
 Special topics to be selected by the student in consultation with the department.
 Prerequisites: Senior standing and departmental approval.

-Physics
+PHYSICS